John Oliver wasn’t the sole member of Comedy Central’s late-night team giving

 I was alerted to this insightful piece of audio by Mark Evanier’s News from ME, a blog mentioned here frequently and whose proprietor was chosen as one of Time’s 25 Best Bloggers this year.

-Related: Never Mind the Bollocks • John for Jon • Not Necessarily Not the News
+Related: Mind the Bollocks • Week Links • Not Necessarily Not the News